 Our Approach to People-Pleasing Therapy

 Our people-pleasing therapy approach recognizes that people-pleasing develops as a survival strategy.
-Maybe you learned that keeping others happy kept you safe or earned you love.
+Maybe early childhood trauma taught you that keeping others happy kept you safe or earned you love.
 We help you understand why it made sense and how it’s affecting you now.

 People-pleasing therapy includes gradual exposure to setting boundaries and disappointing people.
 We start with low-stakes situations and build your tolerance for negative reactions.
 The goal isn’t becoming selfish – it’s becoming balanced in considering your needs alongside others’ needs.